fikirzelalem/my-portfolio/README.md

-# Fikir Demeke — Personal Portfolio
+# Fikir Demeke, Personal Portfolio

-A fully custom personal portfolio website built from scratch using only vanilla HTML, CSS, and JavaScript — no frameworks, no build tools, no dependencies.
+A fully custom personal portfolio website built from scratch using only vanilla HTML, CSS, and JavaScript.
+No frameworks, no build tools, no dependencies.

 **Live site:** [fikirzelalem.github.io/my-portfolio](https://fikirzelalem.github.io/my-portfolio)